Morwenn/poplar-heap/README.md

 already hinted at this result, which is most likely due to the recursive nature of the poplar structure.

-This new `make_heap` algorithm was actually faster in my benchmarks than repeatedly calling `push_heap`, which might be due to the insertion sort optimization, but also to the fact computing the size of the current "last" poplar is done in O(1) and not in O(log n).
-That said, the complexity is the same: O(n log n) time and O(1) space.
-We might not have found an O(n) algorithm to construct the poplar heap, but this one is definitely interesting.
+This new `make_heap` algorithm was actually faster in my benchmarks than repeatedly calling `push_heap`, which might be due to the insertion sort optimization, but also to the fact that computing the size of the current "last" poplar is done in O(1) time instead of O(log n) time.

-*Note: I am actually wondering whether this version of `make_heap` runs in O(n), see the [corresponding issue][issue1].*
+Ignoring the insertion sort optimization, this algorithm seems to perform O(log n) operations for each element, which gives an obvious upper bound of O(n log n) time and O(1) space for the whole algorithm.
+I could not formally prove it, but some similarities with binary heap construction make me feel this algorithm actually runs in O(n) time - see the [corresponding issue][issue1] for additional information.

 ### Intrinsics to optimize `bit_floor`

-Considering that `make_heap` runs in O(n) time, the function `sort_heap` dominates the complexity when sorting a sequence from scratch, so it naturally deserves the most attention when trying to find optimizations.
-I did not manage to find a better algorithm that did not use extra memory for the job, but I was nevertheless able to obtain a 10~65% speedup when sorting a collection of integers by optimizing `bit_floor` with compiler intrinsics.
+`make_heap` probably runs in O(n) time, which means that `sort_heap` dominates the complexity when sorting a sequence from scratch, so it naturally deserves the most attention when trying to find optimizations.
+I did not manage to find a better algorithm without using extra memory for the job, but I was nevertheless able to obtain a 10~65% speedup when sorting a collection of integers by optimizing `bit_floor` with compiler intrinsics.

 The `bit_floor` implementation shown previously runs in O(log k) time when computing the bit floor of a k-bit unsigned integer.
-Using intrinsices it is possible to compute the bit floor in O(1) by computing the position of the highest set bit and shifting a single bit to that position.
+Intrinsics make it possible to compute the bit floor in O(1) by computing the position of the highest set bit and shifting a single bit to that position.
 The algorithm below shows how to compute the bit floor of an unsigned integer with GCC and Clang intrinsics:

 ```cpp